RobNoveloper/noveloper-standards/DEPLOYMENT-UPDATED.md

 1. In Vercel, go to your project settings
 2. Navigate to "Domains"
-3. Add your domain (e.g., noveloper.com)
+3. Add your domain (e.g., noveloper.ai)
 4. Follow Vercel's instructions to set up the required DNS records

 ## 4. Updating the Application